 Jenna teamed the jacket with the $99.50 Pinstripe Ponte skirt, which has matching classic pinstripes and a feminine flared silhouette.

 The outfit isn’t bad, but it’s probably my least favorite from Ortega in this era.
-I actually think it’s giving powerful mafia boss energy, not gothic.
+I actually think it’s giving off powerful mafia boss energy, not a gothic vibe.
 Her more carefree and youthful wardrobe appeals to me more.

 Enhancing the elegance of the ensemble, Ortega accessorized with Mikimoto diamond earrings and Solo for Diamonds rings.
 These include the $4,065 14k White Gold Ring with 26 2.68ct. round diamonds, the $2,200 14k White Gold Ring Solo by Olga Kharlan with round lab-grown diamonds, and the $2,450 White Gold Ring Solo By 2153 with pear-cut lab-grown diamonds.